Special Paint Finishes, Chalk Emulsion Paint on Furniture

 Applying Chalk Emulsion Paint on Furniture

-I added wallpaper panels on the back of the top section and two recessed LED lights on top of the bookcases, changing the timber shelves to glass created a diffused light through the shelves.
+I added wallpaper panels to the back of the top section and two recessed LED lights on top of the bookcases.

 And voila, we now have extra storage and an incentive to collect more items… which could prove dangerous.

-The roman blind was custom made so was the cushion on the window seat, the chairs upholstered by Anne Resplendino Interiors, we specialise in custom made soft furnishing, curtains and blinds, custom made lighting.
+The Roman blind was custom-made; so was the cushion on the window seat, and the chairs were upholstered by Anne Resplendino Interiors.

 Wallpaper: LYREBIRD by Catherine Martin from Porter’s Paints (2011)